ewingjm/development-hub/CONTRIBUTING.md

 ## Development environment

 You will need to setup a development environment before you can start making changes to the Development Hub app.
+If you do not have an existing instance, you can create one for free with the [Power Apps Community Plan](https://docs.microsoft.com/en-us/powerapps/maker/dev-community-plan) or signing up for a [trial](https://trials.dynamics.com/).

+### Power Apps CLI

+You must have the [Power Apps CLI](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/powerapps-cli) installed to use some of the Visual Studio Code build tasks.
+The _solution.json_ in each solution folder has a `developmentProfile` property - this is the Power Apps CLI authenication profile that maps to the development environment for that solution.
+You must create these authentication profiles using `pac auth create`.

 ### Power Apps

-A Visual Studio Code task has been defined which will allow you to recreate a development instance for a given solution.
-If you wanted to contribute to the devhub_DevelopmentHub_Develop solution, you would open the command palette within VS Code (_ctrl + shift + p_) and select _Tasks: Run Task_ followed by _Build Development Environment_ and _devhub_DevelopmentHub_Develop_.
-This task requires that you have first configured the development environment URL _solution.json_ file in the corresponding solution folder and set up your environment variables (see below).
+A Visual Studio Code task has been defined which will allow you to provision a development instance for a given solution.
+For example, if you wanted to contribute to the devhub_DevelopmentHub_Develop solution, you would open the command palette within VS Code (_ctrl + shift + p_) and select _Tasks: Run Task_ followed by _Prepare Development Environment_ and _devhub_DevelopmentHub_Develop_.
+This task requires that you have first configured the authentication profile for the solution (as explained above).

-If you do not have an existing instance, you can create one for free with the [Power Apps Community Plan](https://docs.microsoft.com/en-us/powerapps/maker/dev-community-plan) or by signing up for a [trial](https://trials.dynamics.com/).

-### Environment variables

-Two environment variables are required to enable you to authenticate with the development and staging environments:

-- CAKE_DEVELOPMENTHUB_USERNAME
-- CAKE_DEVELOPMENTHUB_PASSWORD

-The username in the environment variable is used unless overridden by the username set in the corresponding _solution.json_ file.
-This is useful where the username for each solution is different (e.g. where you have multiple trials).

 ### Build tasks

-A number of Cake build tasks have been defined to make development easier.
-It is recommended to call these via the command palette (_ctrl + shift + p_) and selecting _Tasks: Run Task_.
+Build tasks have been defined to make development easier.
+Call these in Visual Studio Code via the command palette (_ctrl + shift + p_) and selecting _Tasks: Run Task_.

 The following tasks are available:

-- Build Development Environment
+- Clean
-- Extract Solution
+- Restore
-- Pack Solution
+- Compile
-- Build Package
+- Compile tests
+- Prepare development environment
+- Generate early-bound model
-- Deploy Plugins
+- Deploy workflow activities
-- Deploy Workflow Activities
+- Deploy plug-ins
+- Extract solution
-- Generate Model
+- Pack solution

+A description will be shown for each.

+> ⚠ **Building outside of the tasks is not recommended!**.
+If you are building the solution in Visual Studio, you should set the following environment variable:
+`MSBUILDDISABLENODEREUSE=1`.
+This is a workaround for an apparent bug in the MSBuild tasks used by solutions created with the Power Apps CLI.
+If you do not disable parallel builds or node reuse using the environment variable above, plug-in assembly files become locked afte a build and subsequent builds will fail.
 ### Extract to source control

 Before creating a pull request containing your changes, you must extract the solutions into source control.
-This can be done using the _Extract Solution_ task and specifying which solution(s) to extract.
+This can be done using the _Extract solution_ task and specifying which solution(s) to extract.

 ## Pull requests